dombrga/aws-dev-notes/AWS exam readiness.md

 - dynamodb query operation uses primary key
 - buildspec and codebuild env variables are used by codebuild
 - appspec file is used by codedeploy
-- Export in Output section and Fn::ImportValue in cf for share details between cf templates
 - parallel scan and reducing page size to speed up dynamodb scan ops
-- Parameters section of cf is used for passing input values
 - While versioning in S3 is useful for data protection and archival, it's not a requirement for hosting a static website.
 - CloudWatch can send a notification to an SNS topic
 - cw logs to interactively search and analyze log data
 - aws sdk for javascript for retry and backoff
 - nat gateway is for from vpc to outside
 - cloudwatch events/eventbridge facilitate event-driven design
-- xray provides a complete view of reqs of the app
+- xray provides a complete view of requests of the app. x-ray collects data about requests that your app serves.
 - cw is for monitoring and collect metrics. x-ray is for debugging and optimization, best for microservices
 - cross-account access for other aws acct to access resources in your aws acct
 - default sqs message visib timeout is 30secs
+- codedeploy agent is installed in ec2 instance
+- use default encryption in s3 to encrypt objects at rest
+- Install the X-Ray daemon on the EC2 instances inside your Elastic Beanstalk environment.
+- Simulate an AZ failure by performing a reboot with forced failover on the RDS instance.